anerv/cycling_data_quality/README.md

 4: Generate 1a+1b and 2a+2b and 3a+3b (default)

 For example, running `sh export_notebooks2html.sh 3` or `sh convert_htmls2pdf.sh 3` will export or create a report only for notebooks 1a+1b and 2a+2b and 3a.

+A corresponding title page will be generated for the pdf report.
+This title page makes use of an html template at [`exports/titlepage_template.html`](exports/titlepage_template.html).
+To alter the appearance of the title page, this template can be edited.
 </details>

 ## Limitations